KEY STAGE 2 (7-11 years)

 This drama unit links to QCA History Unit 9: What was it like for children in the Second World War? and in particular section 4: What was it like to be an evacuee?

 These drama activities for key stage 2 are taken from Learning Through Drama in the Primary Years by David Farmer.
 The complete drama unit can be purchased as a mini-download, covering several sessions, including such activities as Packing a Suitcase, At the Railway Station, Spotlight, Rumours, Journey and Arrival, Settling in, The Letter.

 The unit uses a range of media, drama strategies and a fictional story to explore the experience of World War Two evacuees.
 A variety of drama techniques and strategies are used.

 Extensive use is made of archive radio recordings from BBC School Radio.
-The audio material can be streamed from the website or ordered on CD from the BBC.
-Transcripts of the recordings can also be found on the BBC School Radio website.
+The audio material can be streamed from the website.
 Hyperlinks to all external websites are included within the text.